sachinraja/Bonsai-Discord-Bot/README.md

 <p>Member=optional: If you don't input a member here, it will default to yourself.</p>
 <hr width="50%" align="left">
 <h3>Prefix</h3>
-<p>The default prefix is b!.
+<p>The default prefix is <code>b!</code>.
 This can be changed with the prefix command.
 Commands can also be called by mentioning the bot.</p>
 <hr width="50%" align="left">
 <h3>Commands</h3>
 <p>about: Displays a general description of the bot as well as other useful information about it.<p>